po1sigala/live/02-Lesson-Plans/Part-Time/15-Week_Project-2/README.md

 ## Heads-Up

-Students will present their projects at the end of the next unit.
+* Students will present their projects at the end of the next unit.
 Emphasize that students should focus on deploying a lean MVP, and then add features with any time they have left.

+* Prepare a slide deck of superlative awards to give to each group next week.
+Use [this example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing), and feel free to customize it as you see fit for your cohort.

 ## Helpful Links